Develop and customize home page

 - Metadata search in Visual Studio

-- Virtual machines that don't allow administrator access FAQ
+- Development and build VMs that don't allow admin access FAQ

 X++ programming language

 - Changes in X++ and the X++ compiler

 - EventHandlerResult classes in request or response scenarios